tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 1. There are some cute tricks for identifying different types of relative-thinking effects through intransitive choices.
 2. The quality of the evidence we have on almost all of these choice-set effects is very low.
-3. Weber's law is not relevant to diminishing sensitivity in choice.
+3. Weber's law is not relevant to diminishing sensitivity in choice. ([Now written up!](./2016/02/25/weber-fechner-law/))

 ![party](https://dl.dropboxusercontent.com/u/13046545/mosaique_5th.jpg){: .center-image }